Timothy C. Hain, MD. Hearing Page Page last modified: March 1, 2018

 We have had a few patients improve remarkably with migraine treatment (mainly verapamil).
 No conclusion can be drawn from these occasional good responses.
 Presumably they had a reversible central hearing disturbance.
 This cannot be a common situation.
 We do not think verapamil should be offered to all patients with SHL.

 Surgery is NOT the standard of care for sudden hearing loss.
-Rather, there are a few unusual institutions in Europe, that perform surgery in spite of the general opinion that surgery is not indicated.
+Rather, there are a few unusual institutions in Germany, that perform surgery in spite of the general opinion that surgery is not indicated.
 A general feature of these studies is that there are no non-operated control groups, but also that there is a PLF found about a third of the time.